-Brown Edge Parish Council consists of 11 members and a clerk.
-The Clerk is not a member of the council but an employee.
+Brown Edge Parish Council consists of 11 members, a Clerk and a Cemetery Recorder.
+The Clerk and the Cemetery Recorder are not a member of the council but employees.
 Members are not paid but could claim out of pocket expenses for activities relating to council business.
 The tradition here in Brown Edge is not to claim for anything, in fact, the opposite is true in that councilors usually freely give their time undertaking roles to minimise any expenditure.

-Councilors usually meet once a month on the first Monday of the month at half past seven in the evening.
-If it is a Bank Holiday, then they meet on the second Monday.
+Councilors usually meet once a month on the first Wednesday of the month at half-past seven in the evening.
 Currently, they meet in the Village Hall.

 The meetings are in public and there is a section at the start of the meeting when the public can raise any issues they wish.
 Because of the above notice having to be given, the council can only agree to discuss the issue at the next meeting or explain previous decisions that have been made about the matter.
 If you have an issue that you wish to be raised it is much better to write in with your concern so that it can be included on the agenda.
 Members of the public cannot speak during the meeting unless the chairman asks the council to suspend business to allow someone to speak if s/he feels that clarity can be gained over a matter.